Before you get started with

 files, protection replicas, and so on.
 When calculating for cache sizing, do not

 consider the capacity used for protection replicas.
+Object-Based Storage vSAN stores and

 manages data in the form of flexible data containers called objects.
 An object is a